 Mental health issues are common in correctional centers, with up to 64% of incarcerated people reporting mental health concerns.
 The percentage is three times more than the general population.
 This means jails must be prepared to care for inmates with mental health issues, including depression.

-Mental health care in jail means assessments, responding to concerns, providing counseling services, and allowing for access to psychiatric care.
+Mental health care in jail means assessments, responding to concerns, and providing treatment.

 Training for Correctional Staff